christo360/omnisient-angular-assessment/README.md

 1. Dataset List Page:

-The primary screen displays a list of datasets.
-Upon loading the page, the user is presented with a table of datasets, and the most important datasets—those requiring user attention—are preselected.
+The Datalist page displays a list of datasets.
+Upon loading the page, the user is presented with a list of datasets - those requiring user reviews.

-Each dataset is represented by a row that includes basic information, such as name, status, uploadedBy, and more.
+Each dataset is represented by a row that includes basic information, such as Dataset Name, Uploaded By and more.

 2. Dataset Status Cards: